gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 This method requires the PCRE library enabled in Nginx.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).

-To confirm that PCRE JIT is indeed enabled, it's required to enable the debugging logs in your Nginx build (by passing the `--with-debug` option to your Nginx or ngx_openresty's `./configure` script) and enable the "debug" error log level in your `error_log` directive, and then you can see the following message if PCRE JIT actually works:
+To confirm that PCRE JIT is enabled, activate the Nginx debug log by adding the `--with-debug` option to Nginx or ngx_openresty's `./configure` script.
+Then, enable the "debug" error log level in `error_log` directive.
+The following message will be generated if PCRE JIT is enabled:

     pcre JIT compiling result: 1